oracle-devrel/oci-arch-queue-demo/README.md

 This demonstrates the use of OCI Queue using the [STOMP](https://stomp.github.io/) protocol. in this example, and we're using the [Vertx implementation](https://vertx.io/docs/vertx-stomp/java/).
 OCI documentation for Queue support for STOMP can be found [here](https://docs.oracle.com/en-us/iaas/Content/queue/messages-stomp.htm).

+The Stomp implementation supports running the utility as both sender and consumer for a single message or can be run as the sender or as the consumer.
+The Stomp protocol doesn't cover operations for creating and deleting Queues, so these options are not provided with the Stomp option.

+#### Executing the demo

+Rename the template script file and adjust the parameters as necessary (see below for more detail).
+Using the renamed script we can start the utility with the command:

+`standalone-queue.sh stomp consume`

+The script executes the Stomp utility using Java - but this could be modified to be run in its Groovy form.

 ## Getting Started

 To run the application as a single file Java application (the simplest deployment model).
 The [prerequisites](#Prerequisites) described below are needed.
 Other than suitable user credentials and privileges, nothing else is needed.
-The application can be run from the command line with the command (once the groovy file has its extension changed to .java for the *SoloOCIQueueDemoTool*).
+The application can be run from the command line with the command (once the groovy files have their extensions changed to .java).

 `java -source XYZ.java`